-Of all our scoring metrics, this proved to be the Trance's Achilles' Heel, though it still received a respectable score.
 This model features 8 inches of adjustment, which means that at its most compact, it can easily fit into most cars.
 However, if you plan to travel with your SUP setup, you should consider a paddle that is more compactable.

 It is important to keep in mind that if the ability to pack down is not relevant to you, you should not buy a highly compactable paddle.
 Although these paddles make getting from Point A to Point B easier, they also have more parts to lose, can have play in the shaft, and can be less durable.

-However, if you want the most from your setup and you expect to paddle many days a year, it might make sense for you to drop a little extra dough and get this suped-up paddle.
+However, if you want the most from your setup and you expect to paddle many days a year, it might make sense for you to drop a little extra dough to get this suped-up paddle.
 This model is probably not the right choice for river paddlers.
 It would be a major bummer to lose such an expensive piece of equipment to the rapids.

 The Trance is the most expensive paddle in our review.
 However, for the price, this paddle delivers a high-quality experience.
 A one-year warranty backs the product from manufacturer defects.
 If you're a serious SUPer, this might be the product for you.